 Waka Captain/Cultural Advisor

 Frank has a passion and desire to see the art of Māori and Polynesian sailing flourish once again across the Pacific.
 For the last 20 years, Frank has dedicated much of his time to relearning and revitalizing the traditional arts of waka ama (outrigger canoe) and waka hourua (voyaging canoe) in Aotearoa and Hawaii.
 In 2012, he served as captain of ‘Te Matau a Maui’, which completed an 18 Month from across the Pacific.
-He served as crew and supported the 4-year Mālama Honua Worldwide Voyage around the world with the Polynesian Voyaging Society from Hawai’i, which culminated this month on Oahu, Hawaii.
+He served as crew and supported the 4-year Mālama Honua Worldwide Voyage around the world with the Polynesian Voyaging Society from Hawai’i, which culminated in 2019 on Oahu, Hawaii.
 In 2007, he was one of two Māori voyagers who took part in the ‘Ku Holo Mau’ voyage aboard the ‘Alingano Maisu’ canoe from Hawaii to the Island of Satawal in Micronesia, the home of traditional Master Navigator Pius Mau Piailug.
 More recently, he was featured as the skipper in Māori Television’s Waka Warriors, a 10-episode series involving three youth who joined the crew of Haunui Waka as they circumnavigated the North Island.
 Frank maintains strong relationships with voyaging societies across the Pacific, including the Polynesian Voyaging Society, Na Kalai Wa’a Moku o Hawaii, and other Ohana Waa.
 Frank also spent time in Native communities in Alaska and southwestern tribes in U.S.

 Dr. Christina E. Oré, Founding Member (Former Board Member)